Skip to content

 utilised = busy / usable # 0.0 means idle, 1.0 means at capacity

-sbordet added a commit that referenced this issue Feb 23, 2021
+added 2 commits that reference this issue on Feb 23, 2021

 Sign up for free to join this conversation on GitHub.
 Already have an account?
 Sign in to comment